 If you transfer the whole pension, it will come to an end.
-Any protection you have applied to HMRC for could be lost if you transfer.
-You should speak to your financial adviser before making a transfer.

 What are the charges?

 You will pay an annual platform fee for YOUR Platform, which includes all costs associated with holding the account including payments, withdrawals, trading and custody.
 On top of this, there are investment costs which include fund charges (taken directly by the fund provider) and market spread (the difference between the price we buy and sell investments).